 Family Therapist

 Available for Online Therapy

 Despite the best intentions of ourselves and our family members, we are often tangled in patterns of invalidation, rejection, frustration and blame.
 It can feel so messy that we operate in a constant state of fear and a crippling sense of unworthiness.
-I’ve worked as a family therapist for 6 years.
-I offer a safe and non-judgmental space for all voices to be respectfully heard, while helping to identify bigger ‘systems’ patterns that keep you stuck in pain and finger-pointing.
-I will help to smooth out communication, make room for wants and needs and to heal the old wounds.
+In 2008 I started my counselling career as a family therapist.
+A combination of individual and joint sessions will take place to allow the space for all voices to be respectfully heard, while helping to identify bigger ‘systems’ patterns that keep you stuck in pain and finger-pointing.
+I will help to smooth out communication, make room for wants and needs and to heal the old wounds holding you back from having a healthier relationship.

+Family Therapist